raspberrypilearning/active-assistant/en/quiz1/question_1.md

 legend: Question 1 of 3
 ---

-In your project you created an screen to greet your user, which event block did you use to display it?
+In your project you created a screen to greet your user, which event block did you use to display it?

 --- choices ---